zhmcclient/python-zhmcclient/docs/intro.rst

 * Operating systems: Linux, Windows (native, and with UNIX-like environments), OS-X

+.. # Keep these Python versions in sync with:
+.. # - python_requires and classifiers in setup.py
+.. # - Version checking in zhmcclient/_version.py

 * Python versions: 2.7, 3.4, and higher 3.x

 * HMC versions: 2.11.1 and higher